Guide

 Stochastic feasibility

-Monte Carlo simulation that draws constraint values from uncertainty ranges and checks how often the plan stays feasible.
+Monte Carlo simulation that draws constraint values from uncertainty ranges and checks how often the sampled scenarios remain feasible.
 Reports a feasibility rate and which constraints cause failures.

 See guide section →